 - When IEEE 802.1x is enabled, ports are authenticated before any other Layer 2 features are enabled. - The IEEE 802.1x protocol is supported on Layer 2 static-access ports and voice VLAN ports, but it is not supported on these port types: - Trunk port-If you try to enable IEEE 802.1x on a trunk port, an error message appears, and IEEE 802.1x is not enabled.
 If you try to change the mode of an IEEE 802.1x-enabled port to trunk, the port mode is not changed. - Dynamic ports-A port in dynamic mode can negotiate with its neighbor to become a trunk port.
 If you try to enable IEEE 802.1x on a dynamic port, an error message appears, and IEEE 802.1x is not enabled.
-If you try to change the mode of an IEEE 802.1x-enabled port to dynamic, the port mode is not changed.

-- Dynamic-access ports-If you try to enable IEEE 802.1x on a dynamic-access (VLAN Query Protocol [VQP]) port, an error message appears, and IEEE 802.1x is not enabled.
+If you try to change the mode of an IEEE 802.1x-enabled port to dynamic, the port mode is not changed. - Dynamic-access ports-If you try to enable IEEE 802.1x on a dynamic-access (VLAN Query Protocol [VQP]) port, an error message appears, and IEEE 802.1x is not enabled.
 If you try to change an IEEE 802.1x-enabled port to dynamic VLAN assignment, an error message appears, and the VLAN configuration is not changed. - EtherChannel ports-Do not configure a port that is an active or a not-yet-active member of an EtherChannel as an IEEE 802.1x port.
-If you try to enable IEEE 802.1x on an EtherChannel port, an error message appears, and IEEE 802.1x is not enabled. - IEEE Switched Port Analyzer (SPAN) and Remote SPAN (RSPAN) destination ports-You can enable IEEE 802.1x on a port that is a SPAN destination, an RSPAN destination, or an RSPAN reflector port.
-However, IEEE 802.1x is disabled until the port is removed as a SPAN destination, an RSPAN destination, or an RSPAN reflector port.
-You can enable IEEE 802.1x on a SPAN or RSPAN source port. - You can configure any VLAN, except an RSPAN VLAN or a voice VLAN, as an IEEE 802.1x guest VLAN.
-The guest VLAN feature is not supported on trunk ports; it is supported only on access ports. - When IEEE 802.1x is enabled on a port, you cannot configure a port VLAN that is equal to a voice VLAN. - The IEEE 802.1x with VLAN assignment feature is not supported on trunk ports, dynamic ports, or with dynamic-access port assignment through a VMPS. - Before globally enabling IEEE 802.1x on a switch by entering the dot1x system-auth-control global configuration command, remove the EtherChannel configuration from the interfaces on which IEEE 802.1x and EtherChannel are configured. - If you are using a device running the Cisco Access Control Server (ACS) application for IEEE 802.1x authentication with EAP-Transparent LAN Services (TLS) and EAP-MD5 and your switch is running Cisco IOS Release 12.1(14)EA1, make sure that the device is running ACS Version 3.2.1 or later.
+If you try to enable IEEE 802.1x on an EtherChannel port, an error message appears, and IEEE 802.1x is not enabled. - IEEE Switched Port Analyzer (SPAN) and Remote SPAN (RSPAN) destination ports-You cannot enable IEEE 802.1x on a port that is a SPAN or RSPAN destination port or that is an RSPAN reflector port.
+However, you can enable IEEE 802.1x on a SPAN or RSPAN source port. - You can configure any VLAN, except an RSPAN VLAN or a voice VLAN, as an IEEE 802.1x guest VLAN.
+The guest VLAN feature is not supported on trunk ports; it is supported only on access ports.

+- When IEEE 802.1x is enabled on a port, you cannot configure a port VLAN that is equal to a voice VLAN. - The IEEE 802.1x with VLAN assignment feature is not supported on trunk ports, dynamic ports, or with dynamic-access port assignment through a VMPS. - Before globally enabling IEEE 802.1x on a switch by entering the dot1x system-auth-control global configuration command, remove the EtherChannel configuration from the interfaces on which IEEE 802.1x and EtherChannel are configured. - If you are using a device running the Cisco Access Control Server (ACS) application for IEEE 802.1x authentication with EAP-Transparent LAN Services (TLS) and EAP-MD5 and your switch is running Cisco IOS Release 12.1(14)EA1, make sure that the device is running ACS Version 3.2.1 or later.